-By Erin Berger
+Written By Erin Berger

 In Jeff VanderMeer’s work, nature is often the stuff of nightmares.
 In his recent novel Dead Astronauts, he describes a duck with a reptilian, serrated smile, its body sometimes covered with a thin, oozing crust of blood.
-In one encounter, it feasts on a rodent with a creepy insatiableness, delicately keeping its prey alive as long as possible.
+The encounter: it feasts on a rodent with a creepy insatiableness, delicately keeping its prey alive as long as possible.

 The genre-bending “weird Thoreau” built his writing career on just this kind of range.
 He’s always sought experimental ways to address sobering issues of climate change and exploitative systems, and Dead Astronauts takes a particularly otherworldly tack that’s also darkly humorous, heartbreaking, and disturbingly familiar.
 Much of the book’s impact comes from the non-human characters whose psyches VanderMeer explores more deeply than in his previous books.

 His outlook is one that’s familiar to me.
 Growing up in South Florida, I remember seeing the state’s overwhelming abundance of swarming, growing, dying, consuming creatures as quotidian: gators and buzzards threatening to snatch small dogs, all the leathery flattened toads in the road with their innards artfully askew.
 It’s impossible to shut out the abundance of life or ignore death and decay, and possible to spend hours engrossed by it.

 And Dead Astronauts opens as if mid-sentence, mid-run with a pack of sand-colored foxes.
 An oracle-like blue fox warns them of “scavengers” approaching their city and speaks of three humans, who we soon join in their mission to stop the threat.
 The book moves through multiple timelines and perspectives as the explorers and onlooking characters experience the fallout of a biotech company that performs horrible experiments on animals.

 “I get bored doing the same book twice,” he told Lit Hub.
 “And I think if you use the same narrative structure too often, you’re not making any progress in your own self-education.”“What I’m trying to preach, if I’m preaching anything, is the idea of doing the least harm possible.”

 Dead Astronauts also strives beyond the human perspective that characterized Borne and brings back creatures briefly mentioned in its predecessor: a duck with a broken wing, a giant fish, a blue fox.
 But this time, they get an internal life.
 Some offer a poetic stream of consciousness (“Lurking under mud flats, swallowing ballast to sink into mire and muck, mottled-mute until only eyes protruded, gold-rimmed…”).
 Others talk and leave nothing to interpretation.
-“Do you ever wonder what it would be like not to live in the world of humans?” the bloodthirsty duck comes to ask.
+“Do you ever wonder what it would be like not to live in the world of humans?”
+The bloodthirsty duck comes to ask.

 The animals in Dead Astronauts, though, have all been messed with by humans, and adapted into something that more resembles human consciousness.
 “That gives me the kind of narrow pathway to still try to do something that goes beyond the human, but has a certain amount of plausibility to it,” VanderMeer said.

 Erin Berger Catches Up With the Author of Dead Astronauts

 After being subject to experiments by the Company, including one that gives him a blue color, his section goes increasingly off the rails.
 He takes violent revenge on humans (“Some we killed with chainsaws, to remind them of what it really meant to be a tree.
 A messy business”), mingles at a dinner party and rages at humans (“I wondered if I ran over the taxidermist and preserved her in resin if she would feel beautiful”), remembers how happy he was before the humans (“The joy of running.

 “The fox may come across as very angry because I just didn’t want that character in particular to be espousing a human point of view at all,” VanderMeer said.
 Remembering the moment he’s taken by the Company, the fox recalls the look in his mate’s eyes but stops short of giving us the sentimental satisfaction we expect.
 “The tale you always need to care.
 Which shows you don’t care.
 Why we don’t care if you care.”

 VanderMeer laces the book with these jolts, though many of them are more wink than face-slap.
 The animals are sarcastic, self-aware, confused by their own monstrous tendencies.
 There’s something queasily lighthearted about a section that watches a leviathan fish, once employed to eat all the Company’s failed experiments, losing its appetite.
 The blue fox, recalling some vile and pointedly human-like things it did, said, “But I was a fox.
 How could I do any of that?… What do you think, human?
 Do you think I could do that?”